 Spring is here and with it comes warmer temperatures.
 Many of us like to roll down the windows and crank up the radio to enjoy the weather outside.
 However, rolling those windows down may be costing you money, even if you drive a fuel efficient GM vehicle.

 With gas prices at all-time highs, it is important to squeeze every mile from your vehicles tank.
-You may think that running the air conditioner in your Chevy or Cadillac uses more gasoline than rolling down the windows, but in most cases, having the windows down creates more drag.
+You may think that running the air conditioner cheap viagra in usa in your Chevy or Cadillac uses more gasoline than rolling down the windows, but in most cases, having the windows down creates more drag.
 Whether you own a sleek Chevy Camaro or a big Chevy Suburban, your vehicle has drag any time it is moving.
 Drag is the resistance that cars and other moving objects encounter when moving through the air at any speed.
 Most cars, including GM models, are developed to be pretty aerodynamic, but when the windows are down, air moves into the car instead of flowing over it causing resistance that wasn’t there when the windows were up.

 Think of it like this: When a skydiver opens his parachute, the parachute collects the air inside it and causes a huge amount of drag.
 This slows the speed of the skydiver and lets him land safely back on the earth.
 Unlike the skydiver, you do not want drag on your vehicle because it makes the engine work harder.